nwihardjo/COMP3111/README.md

-**Basic flow**: most common path, one complete sequence of actions. **Alternative flows**: optional, exception behaviour which is defined by **extension point**, a named place in the flow of events where additional behaviour can take place.
+**Basic flow**: most common path, one complete sequence of actions to mitigate risk of misunderstanding and ambiguity. **Alternative flows**: optional, exception behaviour and infrequent used functionality which is uniquely-named and defined by **extension point**, consisting of:

+- **Specific** alternative flow: starts at specific named point in another flow of events
+- **Bounder** alternative flow: occur between two points
+- **General** alternative flow: able to start at any point

+First line and last line of an alternative flow's flow of events should state explicitly where the actor starts and resumes the original flow of events.

+**Extension point**: named place in the flow of events where additional behaviour can take place.
 Kinds of extension points:

 - **Single location**
 - **Set of discrete locations**: multiple places
 - **Region**: pair of extension points which delineates set of locations in-between.

+**Subflow** is a numbered and uniquely-named segment of behaviour within a flow of events to improve readability.
+It is not a separate use case, rather an integral part.

+### L10

+**Non-functional requirement** places constraint on a use case / system.
+It is specified as **supplementary requirements** in **non-functional requirements** which is use cases that deal with non-functional requirements.

+**System Requirement Specification (SRS)** should be validated continuously to verify its completeness, consistency, clearness, correctness, realistic. **Acceptance tests** are used to validate the requirement satisfaction of the system implementation.

+#### System Requirements Capture

+---

+**Domain modeling** captures data requirements by using class diagram which shows different classes and relationships.

+**Use-case modeling** captures functional requirements by using use-case model (provide system functionality and the actors which used it) and flow of events (describe sequence of actions).

+**Requirement validation** verifies the system meets all requirements.

+These system requirements is documented in **SRS**.

+### L11

+#### Implementation

+---